gregorriegler/framework-dependency-kata/README.md

 The purpose of this refactoring kata is to practice the inverting of framework dependencies in your code.

 Frameworks typically make it easy for you to scatter your code with dependencies on it.
-Such dependencies may be harmful.
+Such dependencies may be harmful if they reside in your model.
-Keeping the Framework out of your model brings several advantages.
+Keeping the framework out of your model might be advantageous.

 - Your code, especially your model becomes more testable.
 - Your model becomes cleaner as you keep awkward infrastructure code out of it.
 - Tech Upgrades are easy because your model is not changing.
-- The Framework is easy to replace.
+- The Framework becomes a detail that is easy to replace.

 ## Tests